 Yes.
 Some owners want to be contacted about every maintenance issue while others only want to know about major items.
-To accommodate our owners we have a maintenance approval amount that can be adjusted if necessary.
-The standard amount is $100.
-This means that if the repair is going to be under $100 we will take care of the issue, keep your tenants happy, and you will see it documented on your statement.
-If the repair is going to be over $100 then we contact you to discuss the options and get approval.
-Our vendors know to look for warranties when possible.
-We also negotiate better prices and service with our volume and experience.
-In some cases we do not know the cost to repair an item until it is diagnosed.
-Once the issue is diagnosed we contact you with details and the estimated costs.
+To accommodate a majority of owners, we have a maintenance approval threshold.
+The standard threshold amount is $200.
+This means that if the repair is going to be under $200, we will take care of the issue, keep your tenants happy, and you will see it documented on your monthly statement.
+If the repair is going to be over $200 then we contact you to discuss the options and get your approval.
+Our vendors know to look for active warranties on appliances when possible.
+We also negotiate better prices and service with our partner vendors due to volume and experience.
+In some cases, we do not know the cost to repair an item until it is diagnosed.
+Once the issue is diagnosed, we contact you with details and the estimated costs.

 What about pets?